JackDerksen/tmux/README.md

 The leader key is set to `ctrl + space`, the only correct option.

-To install on Linux, place tmux.conf in ~/.config/tmux/ , then install packages via npm with `<leader> + i`.
+To install on Linux, place tmux.conf in ~/.config/tmux/ , then install packages via tpm with `<leader> + i`.

 ### Keymaps:
 - `<leader> + r` to source/refresh the Tmux config file